The Falcon and the Winter Soldier

 The Falcon and the Winter Soldier is an American television miniseries created by Malcolm Spellman for the streaming service Disney+, based on Marvel Comics featuring the characters Sam Wilson / Falcon and Bucky Barnes / Winter Soldier.
 It is the second television series in the Marvel Cinematic Universe (MCU) produced by Marvel Studios, sharing continuity with the films of the franchise, and is set six months after Sam Wilson was handed the mantle of Captain America in the film Avengers: Endgame (2019).
 Wilson teams up with Bucky Barnes to stop anti-patriots who believe the world was better during the Blip.
 Spellman served as head writer for the series, which was directed by Kari Skogland.

 Sebastian Stan and Anthony Mackie reprise their respective roles as Barnes and Wilson from the film series, with Wyatt Russell, Erin Kellyman, Danny Ramirez, Georges St-Pierre, Adepero Oduye, Don Cheadle, Daniel Brühl, Emily VanCamp, Florence Kasumba, and Julia Louis-Dreyfus also starring.
-By September 2018, Marvel Studios was developing a number of limited series for Disney+ centered on supporting characters from the MCU films, such as Wilson and Barnes.
-Spellman was hired in October, and chose to focus on the racial and political issues raised by Wilson, a Black man, being handed Captain America's shield at the end of Endgame.
+By September 2018, Marvel Studios was developing several limited series for Disney+ centered on supporting characters from the MCU films, such as Wilson and Barnes.
+Spellman was hired in October and chose to focus on the racial and political issues raised by Wilson, a Black man, being handed Captain America's shield at the end of Endgame.
 The Falcon and the Winter Soldier was announced in April 2019, when Stan and Mackie were confirmed to be starring.
 Skogland was hired to direct the next month.
 Filming began in October 2019 in Atlanta, Georgia, before moving to the Czech Republic in March 2020.
-Production was halted due to the COVID-19 pandemic, but resumed in Atlanta in September before wrapping in the Czech Republic in October.
+Production was halted due to the COVID-19 pandemic, but it resumed in Atlanta in September before wrapping in the Czech Republic in October.

 The Falcon and the Winter Soldier premiered on March 19, 2021, and ran for six episodes until April 23.
 It is part of Phase Four of the MCU.
 The series received positive reviews, with critics highlighting the actors' chemistry and the series' social commentary but criticizing its pacing.
 It received several accolades, including five Primetime Emmy Award nominations.
-A feature film, Captain America: New World Order (2024), co-written by Spellman, is in development as a continuation of the series.
+A feature film, Captain America: Brave New World (2025), continues Wilson's story from the series.